deech/fltkhs/README.md

-FltkHs - A Haskell Binding to the FLTK GUI Library
+Fltkhs - A Haskell Binding to the FLTK GUI Library
 =============================================

 Fltkhs aims to be a complete Haskell binding to the [FLTK GUI library] [1].